 Best time to Visit

 Average time to visit

-Hakone is characterized by a mild climate with high precipitation.
+Hakone is characterised by a mild climate with high precipitation.
 The climate here is much cooler than it is in Tokyo.
 The best time to visit Hakone is from April to November.

 With its entrance on the fifth floor, the wow factor is experienced on arrival and continues throughout your stay at the peaceful and opulent spa property Hakone Ginyu, overlooking a lush steep valley amongst the Hakone mountains.

 Hakone Ginyu is a modern luxury Ryokan set into the side of a mountain offering dramatic views over the valley.
 The contemporary property combines traditional Japanese elements with stunning modern touches and the result is a chic and unique retreat.